andrebask/thesis/12 - chapter7.md

 We saw in Chapter 3 that we expect an increase in code size proportional to the number of code fragments, so we want to measure the actual difference in size between a regular class file and an instrumented one.
 Figure \ref{codesize-tab} shows a comparison of regular code and transformed code.

 ![Code size comparison, values in bytes \label{codesize-tab}](figures/codesize-table.pdf)

+We can observe that the size of transformed code can be 10 times larger than the code compiled without first-class continuations enabled.
+Even if the code size increase is proportional to the number of fragments, the difference in size is significant.
+This indicates that would be better to limit the use of transformed code in modules that needs `call/cc` and use it in combination with non-transformed code.

 ![Size of compiled classes in bytes \label{codesize}](figures/codesize.png)